Wading is in play only where your chosen access has clear footing, legal entry, and no forced crossings.

 Compare Bogachiel for easier Forks-area access or Quinault for a broader valley plan when the Hoh is high, closed, or too colored.

-Check Washington sport fishing rules, current emergency rule changes, and Olympic National Park regulations before fishing the Hoh, especially for salmon, steelhead, selective gear, and boat-legal sections.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check Washington sport fishing rules, current emergency rule changes, and Olympic National Park rules before fishing the Hoh, especially for salmon, steelhead, selective gear, and boat-legal sections.

 Lower Hoh public access near Highway 101